sequi76/BML4SR/README.md

 ## Questions, comments, videos, blogs

-Sign in to the Slack channel of the course and pout all your questions and comments here!
+Sign in to the Slack channel of the course and put all your questions and comments here!
 <br>
 <br>
 <a href='https://join.slack.com/t/bayesianmachi-o3n8107/shared_invite/zt-2y2vch1yv-7FHfuUOdqy3nUBsNLaOOHg'>``Go to Slack channel``</a>